 © 2014 Jeffrey Vance

-Presented at The Little Tramp at 100 with live music by Timothy Brock conducting the San Francisco Chamber Orchestra
+Presented at The Little Tramp at 100 event in 2014 with live music by Timothy Brock conducting the San Francisco Chamber Orchestra